Marrying for love: Edward IV and Elizabeth Woodville

 Henry VIII tends to be the monarch who gets frequently cited for breaking the royal marital mould by choosing his own wives from among his subjects.
 In particular, the narrative arcs of his relations with cousins Anne Boleyn and Catherine Howard continue to fascinate, five centuries after his passion turned to hatred and he sent both of them to their deaths.
 However, Henry was only following the example set by Edward IV, the Yorkist grandfather whom he resembled in both looks and appetite.
 Edward may not have had as many wives as Henry, but his liaisons with women were just as complex and, perhaps, equally destructive on a national scale.
 Instead of following the traditional kingly route and negotiating for an influential foreign bride, Edward followed his heart and chose his wife for her personal qualities.
 Despite the scandal this created, the marriage proved successful and lasted until his death.

-“An unlikely queen”
+Elizabeth Woodville: “An unlikely queen”

 Five years older than her royal husband, Elizabeth Woodville was an unlikely queen.
 Her legendary blonde beauty entranced the young king to the extent that he married her in spite of tradition, in spite of advice, perhaps even in spite of himself.
 While none could fault her personal charms, Elizabeth was considered an unacceptable choice for an English queen by most of Edward’s advisors.
 She was a widow, a mother already, born and married into Lancastrian families, the daughter of a mere knight, a man whom Edward had formerly held in contempt.
 She brought no dowry or international connections, no territories or promise of diplomatic support.
 What she did bring was her fertility, bearing the king 10 children in addition to the two sons from her first husband, Sir John Grey.
 Elizabeth also brought in a model of queenship that differed vastly from that of the woman she replaced, the Lancastrian Margaret of Anjou.
 Elizabeth may have begun her reign as unsuitable and unpopular but in fact, she was the perfect embodiment of the beautiful, submissive, fertile queen – an archetype of medieval literature.

 Exactly when Elizabeth and Edward first met is unclear.
 They may well have been thrown together in the small, elite world of the English aristocracy, at court or some important event in the 1450s.
 The pair may even have known each other as children, as Elizabeth’s parents appear to have served in Rouen while Edward’s father was resident there as Lieutenant of Normandy.
 However, for much of Edward’s youth, Elizabeth was married and unavailable, a situation which only changed shortly before he became king.
 It is possible that he admired her before this point but, even if they had never previously seen one another, their attraction was quickly and decisively established.
-Edward’s victory at Towton in 1461 put the Woodvilles in a difficult position – the family had fought on the ‘wrong’ side and survived.
+Edward’s victory at the battle of Towton in 1461 put the Woodvilles in a difficult position – the family had fought on the ‘wrong’ side and survived.
 Yet in June 1461, Edward stayed at their home at Groby, Leicestershire, and granted a pardon to Elizabeth’s father, heralding a new relationship between the family and the Yorkists.
 The newly-widowed Elizabeth is almost certain to have sought shelter under her parents’ roof, so this may well have been a critical moment in their relationship.

 Elizabeth’s first clear contact with Edward’s court came on 13 April 1464, only a few months before the suggested date of their marriage.
 She appealed to William, Lord Hastings, probably in his role as overseer of the Yorkist Midlands, for his assistance in a dispute arising with her mother-in-law.
 Legend has Elizabeth waiting for Edward under an oak in Whittlebury Forest, a helpless widow, hoping to plead for the inheritances of her sons.
 Perhaps he did come riding by, hear her problems and fall in love.
 When she became aware of his intentions and agreed to become his wife, knowing his position, she cannot have known what lay ahead, but she must have agreed to collude in his veil of secrecy.
 Her decision to marry the king cannot have been one she would have taken lightly.